ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 ## Compiling the proof

-We recommend installing `coq-native` before compiling the proof as it compiles about three times faster (this currently requires using OCaml 4, e.g. `opam switch 4.14.2`):
+We recommend installing `coq-native` before compiling the proof as it compiles about three times faster (this currently requires using OCaml 4 instead of OCaml 5, e.g. `opam switch 4.14.2`):

 `opam install coq-native`